-- Homework: 30% (due on MyMathLab only) - Quizzes: 20% - Midterm Exams : 30% (3 midterm exams; 1 will be dropped.) - Final Exam: 20% (Participation in the final exam is required.) - Participation: Each class session in which you are not present in class to participate in the class discussion is 2 points off your final grade; each tardy entrance into a class discussion already in progress is 1 point off your final grade.
+- Homework: 30% (due on MyMathLab only) - Quizzes: 20% - Midterm Exams : 30% (3 midterm exams; 1 will be dropped.) - Final Exam: 20% (Participation in the final exam is required -- so don't get a ticket out of town before the final exam date and then request to take the final exam early because it's not going to happen.) - Participation: Each class session in which you are not present in class to participate in the class discussion is 2 points off your final grade; each tardy entrance into a class discussion already in progress is 1 point off your final grade.